Del Sol Academy of the Performing Arts

 Del Sol Academy of the Performing Arts, commonly known as Del Sol High School, is a nine-month public high school in Las Vegas, Nevada and is part of the Clark County School District.
 Del Sol was one of three schools (including Canyon Springs and Spring Valley) to open in Fall 2004.
 In 2016, Del Sol High School was reestablished as a performing arts academy focusing on band, costume design, dance, mariachi, music production, orchestra, theater, theater tech and vocal performance.
 Del Sol’s first State Title in Athletics was by the Boys Bowling team in 2018.
+Former President Barack Obama spoke 3 times at Del Sol during his second term to rally support for immigration overhaul.